Aperitivo: Scopri i Sapori Umami

 1. Dissolve the yeast in the water together with the salt and charcoal.

-2. By hand: Add the water to the flour, mixing well until you obtain a lump-free dough (about 2 minutes).
+2. By hand: Add the water to the flour, mixing well until the dough is smooth (about 2 minutes).
 Every 15 minutes, fold the dough 3-4 times.

 Or -

-3. Mixer: Put the flour into the mixer, pour in about 300 g of water and turn on at medium-low speed.
-Once the water has incorporated into the dough, add the rest of the water slowly.
-When the dough comes away from the sides of the bowl, increase the speed.
+3. Mixer: Place the flour in the mixer, add about 300 g of water, and turn on medium-low speed.
+Once the water has incorporated into the dough, gradually add the remaining water.
+When the dough pulls away from the sides of the bowl, increase the speed.

-4. Leave the dough to rise for at least 4 hours.
-Transfer it to a well-oiled pan, spread it well and let it rise for another 30 minutes.
+4. Let the dough rise for at least 4 hours.
+Transfer it to a well-oiled baking pan, spread it out well, and let it rise for another 30 minutes.
 Meanwhile, preheat the oven to 250-300 degrees.

-5. Press the surface of the dough with wet fingers and sprinkle the kimchi brine/liquid over its entire surface.
+5. Press the surface of the dough with wet fingers and spread the kimchi brine/liquid over its entire surface.

 6. Bake for 7-15 minutes or until the top is golden and crispy.

-For an added crunch and freshness, pair it all with small bowls of Kimchi or sauerkraut.
+For added crunch and freshness, pair everything with small bowls of kimchi or sauerkraut.
 This will help balance the flavors and create contrast between the various aromas.

 Back to blog